oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa
 sudo apt update
-sudo apt install nvidia-driver-550
+sudo apt install nvidia-driver-555
 sudo reboot
 ```

-NOTE: At the time of writing this guide, 550 is the latest version of the driver available on the repository.
+NOTE: At the time this guide was last updated, 555 is the latest version of the driver available on the repository.

-Navigate to https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa to check what the latest version of the driver is, then replace the `driver-550` part with the version you would like to install.
+Navigate to https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa to check what the latest version of the driver is, then replace the `driver-555` part with the version you would like to install.

 3. Once the system has rebooted, run `nvidia-smi` to confirm that the driver has been installed with no issues.